Skip Navigation

 Description:

-Purpose: The purpose of this project is to develop and evaluate the promise of a software system, MathemAntics, designed to present a supplementary mathematics curriculum for children ranging from preschool to Grade 3.
-This software system will focus on a number of topics ranging from basic ideas about cardinal numbers to negative integers.
-A single system that covers such a broad range of topics has the advantage of a consistent look, feel, and use so that students need not become acquainted with a new system each time they advance to a new topic.
-The software system is intended to be an attractive, enjoyable yet challenging virtual world where children will receive mathematics instruction.
-Graphical tools will allow students to operate virtual objects in ways not possible with physical manipulatives and an avatar will provide instruction, feedback, and support.
-Additionally, a powerful information processing capability will provide assessment data to teachers.
+Purpose: In this project, the researchers aimed to develop and pilot test a software system, MathemAntics, designed to present a supplementary mathematics curriculum for students ranging from preschool to grade 3.
+This software system was to focus on a number of topics ranging from basic ideas about cardinal numbers to negative integers, and it was to be an attractive, enjoyable yet challenging virtual world where students would receive mathematics instruction.
+One way the researchers proposed to accomplish this was to integrate graphical tools that would allow students to operate virtual objects in ways not possible with physical manipulatives and an avatar will provide instruction, feedback, and support.
+MathemAntics was also going to have a powerful information processing capability will provide assessment data to teachers.

-Project Activities: The project will include the development of a software system, a formative evaluation of student use of the system, and a survey of teacher attitudes toward and use of the system.
-The development process will proceed iteratively and findings from the formative evaluation and survey will inform the refinement and further development of the system and supporting materials.
-Additionally, there will be a small pilot study to test whether student achievement improves with use of the system.
+Project Activities: The proposed project included the development of a software system, a formative evaluation of student use of the system, and a survey of teacher attitudes toward and use of the system.
+The development process included iteratively development and integrated findings from the formative evaluation and survey will inform the refinement and further development of the system and supporting materials.
+At the end of development, the researchers planned a small pilot study to test whether student achievement improves with use of the system.

 Structured Abstract